artefactual/archivematica-docs/user-manual/preservation/preservation-planning.rst

 always look these up for you without requiring any rules to be created, regardless of what tool is being used.

-Instructions on writing an identification rule can be found in the administrator manual.
+Instructions on writing an identification rule can be found in the :ref:`FPR Administrators manual <fpr:index>`.

 **Commands**